alvaroeh/alvaroeh/README.md

 - 👋 Hi, I’m @alvaroeh
 - 👀 I’m interested in Economics and Development
-- 🌱 I’m currently learning Jekyll
+- 🌱 I’m currently at IFPRI, doing research on agricultural value chains and health & nutritional outcomes in developing countries.
-- 💞️ I’m looking to collaborate on applied research or consultancy projects in Latin America.
+- 💞️ I’m looking to collaborate on applied research or economic consultancy projects in Latin America.
 - 📫 How to reach me: alvaro.espinozah@gmail.com

 <!---